-For the humanist, perhaps nothing is more important than the capacity to organise and search large bodies of information.
+For the humanist, perhaps nothing is more important than the capacity to organize and search large bodies of information.
 Historically, some of the greatest humanistic projects have been concordances, indices and bibliographies.
 We have always been committed to the compilation of vast bodies of related information, whether the complete works of single authors or the historical records of particular institutions.
 Famous scholars have devoted their lifetimes to such projects, frequently without being able to see them to completion.
-But the capacity to scan such material into relational databases and to mark it up in diverse and sophisticated ways enables us to do in months or a few years what previously took decades.
-It also enables us to retrieve information more effectively than even the best analogue systems permitted.
-I have had some small contact with one such project in recent years, the Dictionary of American Regional English.
-I can still remember, when I was an assistant professor at the University of Wisconsin, walking by the editor's library office and seeing the thousands of shoeboxes filled with small pieces of paper, each devoted to one observation of the use of a specific English word at a particular place and time.
-DARE, as it is now called, might never have left the shoeboxes of Fred Cassidy's office if the advent of computers had not permitted the digitisation of the data.
+But the capacity to scan such material into relational databases and to mark it up in diverse and sophisticated ways enables us to do in decades what previously took many years, but it also enables us to retrieve information more effectively than even the best analog systems permitted.
+I have had some small contact of one such project in recent years, The Dictionary of American Regional English.5 I can still remember, when I was an assistant professor at the University of Wisconsin, walking by the editor, Fred Cassidy's, library office and seeing the thousands of shoeboxes filled with small pieces of paper, each devoted to one observation of the use of a specific English word at a particular place and time.
+DARE, as it is now called, might never have left the shoeboxes of the editor's office if the advent of computers had not permitted the digitization of the data.
 Now the volumes are coming out regularly, with the wonderful enhancement of a digital map for each word, showing the frequency of its use geographically.